onnx/onnx/docs/Operators.md

 <dl>
 <dt><tt>axis</tt> : int (default is -1)</dt>
 <dd>(Optional) Axis along which one-hot representation in added.
 Default: axis=-1.</dd>
-<dt><tt>dtype</tt> : int</dt>
-<dd>(Optional) The data type for the elements of the output tensor.
-If not specified, the type of inputs 'values' is used.
-If neither is provided, the output tensor type defaults to tensor(float32).
-If 'dtype' is string, then input 'values' must be provided.</dd>
 </dl>

-#### Inputs (2 - 3)
+#### Inputs

 <dl>
 <dt><tt>indices</tt> : T1</dt>
 <dd>Input tensor containing indices.
 The values must be non-negative integers.
 Any entries in the 'indices' input tensor with values outside the range [0, depth) will result in one-hot representation with all 'off_value' values in the output tensor.In case 'indices' is of non-integer type, the values will be casted to int64 before use.</dd>
 <dt><tt>depth</tt> : T1</dt>
 <dd>Scalar specifying the number of classes in one-hot tensor.
 This is also the size of the one-hot dimension (specified by 'axis' attribute) added on in the output tensor and the values in the 'indices' input tensor are expected to be in the range [0, depth).
 TheIn case 'depth' is of non-integer type, it will be casted to int64 before use.</dd>
-<dt><tt>values</tt> (optional) : T2</dt>
+<dt><tt>values</tt> : T2</dt>
-<dd>(Default: [0, 1]) Rank 1 tensor containing exactly two elements, in the format [off_value, on_value], where 'on_value' is the value used for filling locations specified in 'indices' input tensor, and 'off_value' is the value used for filling locations other than those specified in 'indices' input tensor.
-The type of 'values' should be the same as 'dtype', if 'dtype' is specified.
-Note: If the desired output datatype is tensor(string), then 'values' input must be provided. </dd>
+<dd>Rank 1 tensor containing exactly two elements, in the format [off_value, on_value], where 'on_value' is the value used for filling locations specified in 'indices' input tensor, and 'off_value' is the value used for filling locations other than those specified in 'indices' input tensor. </dd>
 </dl>

 #### Outputs

 <dl>
 <dt><tt>output</tt> : T2</dt>
 <dd>Tensor of rank one greater than input tensor 'indices', i.e. rank(output) = rank(indices) + 1.
-The data type for the elements of the output tensor is specified by 'dtype'.
-If 'dtype' is not specified, the type of input 'values' is used.
-If neither is provided, the output tensor type defaults to tensor(float32).</dd>
+The data type for the elements of the output tensor is the same as the type of input 'values' is used.</dd>
 </dl>

 #### Type Constraints